sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

   user: ""
 ```

-The above Secrets should be deployed to the same namespace as the existing Sourcegraph deployment.

-You can reference the Secrets in your [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/examples/external-databases/override.yaml) by configuring the `existingSecret` key:
+Set the Secret name your `override.yaml` by configuring the `auth.existingSecret` key for each database.
+A full example can be seen in this [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/examples/external-databases/override.yaml)

 ```yaml
 codeIntelDB: